-A professional with specialist training who can be called on to arrange for a person to have their mental health assessed, to decide whether they should be admitted to hospital for their own safety or the safety of others.
-The approved professional’s main job may be social worker, occupational therapist, community mental health nurse or psychologist
+A professional with specialist training who can be called on to arrange for a person to have their mental health assessed.
+They can decide whether they should be admitted to hospital for their own safety or the safety of others.
+The approved professional’s main job may be as a social worker, occupational therapist, community mental health nurse or psychologist.

 The Care Act 2014 sets out local authorities’ duties in relation to assessing people’s needs and their eligibility for publicly funded care and support.

 Under the Care Act 2014, local authorities must:

 - carry out an assessment of anyone who appears to require care and support, regardless of their likely eligibility for state-funded care